 rented from shareholders for the purposes of becoming a member at Sharon Gun

 Club.
 One of the best ways of obtaining a share is to visit the club on a

 Saturday morning where one can meet members and check the club bulletin board

-where advertisements from shareholders willing to sell shares are often posted.
+where advertisements from shareholders willing to sell or rent shares are often posted.